jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9900
+id: 5d822fd413a79914d39e9901
-title: Part 56
+title: Part 57
 challengeType: 0
 ---

 # --description--

-Next, change the two `#999` of `bb2a` to `transparent`.
-This will make the left and right borders invisible.
+Remove the `margin` and `border-top` properties and values from `bb2a` to turn it into a triangle for the top of the building.

 # --hints--